Tables as Texts or Images: Evaluating the Table Reasoning Ability of LLMs and MLLMs: Contributions

 \paragraph{Result Aggregation.} Zhenjie Sun conducted the result aggregation for all the experiments.

 \paragraph{Human Evaluation.} Zhenjie Sun, Naihao Deng, Ruiqi He, Aman Sikka conducted the human evaluation for the model generation.

 \paragraph{Paper Writing.} Naihao Deng drafted the paper.
 Zhenjie Sun drafted the prompting strategies and metrics, and actively got involved in discussions of result analysis.
 Naihao Deng and Zhenjie Sun plotted all the tables and figures.
 Naihao Deng, Zhenjie Sun selected examples that appeared in this paper.
 Ruiqi He, Aman Sikka provided suggestions on example selections.
-Rada Mihalcea, Yue Zhang, Lin Ma, Yulong Chen reviewed the paper and provided feedback.
+Rada Mihalcea, Yue Zhang, Lin Ma, and Yulong Chen participated in discussions throughout the entire project and provided revisions and feedback on the paper.